 The app also includes information on warnings and dangers related to specific products, which may be of interest to parents and carers.

-SIDS and Kids Sleep Safe (iPhone, iPad and iPod Touch)
+SIDS and Kids Sleep Safe (iOS)

 SIDS and Kids Safe Sleeping application provides new and expectant mothers, carers, and health care professionals with vital information on how to sleep baby safely and reduce the risk of SIDS and fatal sleeping accidents.
 It also includes valuable information on 'tummy time' and 'safe wrapping', and links to FAQs.